mfavata/mfavata.github.io/index.md

 </div>
 Hi, I'm Mark.

 I'm a SOC Analyst and budding detection engineer.
 Network+ and Splunk Core Power User certified.
-This is a dumping ground for CTF write-ups and various other things write-ups as time goes on.
+This is a dumping ground for CTF write-ups and various other write-ups as time goes on.